Prerequisite Requirements: Initial and Initial/Professional Tracks of the Teacher Education Program

 General Education Core in Liberal Arts and Sciences

-Admission to all certification areas in the initial teacher certification program requires applicants to complete a general education core in liberal arts and sciences (for course examples, refer to the Undergraduate Catalogue), which includes the following:
+Admission to the initial and initial/professional tracks for all certification areas of the teacher education program requires applicants to have completed (or to complete while in the program) an approved general education core in liberal arts and sciences, which includes the following:

 - Arts/Artistic Expression (3 credits)